freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 1. Measurement (Readout): a microwave pulse is sent to the readout resonator coupled to the qubit.
 The reflected pulse is captured.
 This whole operation is not instantaneous.
 2. Signal Propagation: The faint analog signal travels from the chip up a chain of amplifiers and coaxial cables to the room-temperature control electronics.
 This can take 50-100 ns.
-3. Classical processing out: the analog signal is digitized (ADC).
+3. Classical processing out: the analog signal is digitized.
 A classical processor must then execute the conditional logic.
 If this is a simple if (bit == 1) check like with `if_test` example from the previous section, then it's fast.
 But for more complex operations (especially ones relevant for correcting errors) the process takes longer.
 This logic must be deterministic and execute in nanoseconds.
 4. Signal propagation in: the command for the next gate travels from the room-temperature electronics back down the control lines, through attenuators, to the target qubit.
 This again takes 50-100 ns.
 5. Gate Application: the microwave pulse for the quantum gate itself must be applied, taking another 10-50 ns.